Disconnect: How Universities Isolate Themselves from the Public

 However, because that research bears little semblance to real-world situations, practitioners have to rebuild their careers once they see that things operate differently beyond the university walls.

-Another way they isolate themselves is by not allowing faculty to work in the community.
-Draper said that during his 15 years at Utah Valley University before retiring, the school tried to stop him from doing his clinical practice, even though his contract allowed for it.
+Another way universities isolate themselves is by not allowing faculty to work in the community.
+Draper said that just before retiring after 15 years at Utah Valley University, the school tried to stop him from doing his clinical practice, even though his contract allowed for it.

 "The walls have come up.
 They're much thicker now," he said, "You don't want faculty going off campus.
 They have to stay in the ivory tower, right?
 'It's a conflict of interest for you to go and to work in the community and we forbid it.'"